Approximate Reading Time: 9 minutes

 If you are involuntarily passing urine when coughing, sneezing, laughing, lifting weights, or playing sport then you are not alone, and you can do something about it.
 An Australian study found that over a three-month period, 50% of women aged 45-59 years of age experienced some degree of mild, moderate or severe urinary incontinence.2

-Stress urinary incontinence (SUI) is the most prevalent type of urinary incontinence3, also known as effort incontinence, is due essentially to insufficient strength of the pelvic floor muscles and caused by loss of support of the urethra.
+Stress urinary incontinence (SUI) is the most prevalent type of urinary leakage3, also known as effort incontinence, is due essentially to insufficient strength of the pelvic floor muscles and caused by loss of support of the urethra.
 It’s almost always a result of an underlying and treatable medical condition but is underreported to medical practitioners.3

 Most problems with bladder control during pregnancy go away after childbirth when the muscles have had some time to heal.
 Problems during labor and childbirth, especially vaginal birth, can weaken pelvic floor muscles and damage the nerves that control the bladder.
 Most problems with bladder control and continence that happen as a result of labor and delivery go away after the muscles have had some time to heal.
-If you’re still having stress incontinence issues 6 weeks postpartum, talk to your doctor, nurse, or midwife.
+If you’re still having stress urinary leakage issues 6 weeks postpartum, talk to your doctor, nurse, or midwife.

 Stages of Urinary incontinence